 Cashew nuts.
 To make the cashew cream, we use pre-soaked cashews and water.
 Simply leave the cashews soaking while you prepare the rest of the ingredients.
 You can substitute the cashew cream with coconut milk, soy cream, oat cream, or regular heavy cream if you want to make this recipe vegetarian.

 Extra virgin olive oil.
 This is always the best oil you can use if you are going to use it raw.
-Other vegetable oils that can be used are coconut oil, sunflower oil, or avocado oil
+Other vegetable oils that can be used are coconut oil, sunflower oil, or avocado oil.

 Pasta.
-To make this broccoli pasta, we chose rigatoni from our favorite pasta brand, Garofalo Pastas.
+To make this broccoli pasta, we chose rigatoni from our favorite pasta brand, Garofalo Pasta.
 You can use any type of pasta you like.
 We recommend tubular shapes such as penne pasta as they hold the sauce better.

 Yeast flakes (optional).
 We normally add yeast flakes or nutritional yeast while making the spinach and cashew sauce.
+Check out some alternative ingredients to yeast flakes.

 Garlic (optional).
 If you like garlic and want to add some extra flavor, you can add some fresh garlic when blending the sauce.
 Just make sure you add a little bit (half a clove) and taste the sauce before adding any more.
 Raw garlic can be quite overpowering.

-Step-by-Step Method
+Cooking Method

 Before you start cooking, you'll need to leave the cashews soaking in hot water and the broccoli chopped into small pieces or florets.

-- Fill a large pot of water and add the broccoli.
-Bring to a boil and then add the pasta.
-Following the package instructions cook until the pasta is done (al dente).
-You don't need a steamer for this recipe as the broccoli can be cooked while cooking the pasta.
+Fill a large pot of water and add the broccoli.
+Bring to a boil, and then add the pasta.
+Following the package instructions, cook until the pasta is done (al dente).
+You don't need a steamer for this recipe, as the broccoli can be cooked while cooking the pasta.
 Handy right?

-- Reserve some of the starchy pasta water and drain the pasta and broccoli using a colander with small holes so the broccoli doesn't go through.
-At this point, the broccoli should be fork tender.
+Reserve some of the starchy pasta water and drain the pasta and broccoli using a colander with small holes so the broccoli doesn't go through.
+At this point, the broccoli should be fork-tender.

-- Add the broccoli and pasta into the same pot once the water has been drained and add the creamy green sauce.
+Add the broccoli and pasta into the same pot once the water has been drained, and add the creamy green sauce.
 To get a creamier sauce, you can add some reserved pasta water.
 Mix and serve.

 You can add some preserved lemons (finely chopped) or lemon zest to this broccoli pasta recipe before serving.
 For a vegetarian option, you could add some mozzarella chunks while you mix the sauce with the pasta and the broccoli.